Ernest Lawlars: Chicago

 By 1939, Lawlars was working with, and married to, Memphis Minnie in Chicago.
 Their first recording session together, for Vocalion in February 1939, produced six released sides by Lawlers as well as four under Minnie's name.
 Lawlars recorded in his own right under the name Little Son Joe, but most of his recorded work was as an accompanist to Minnie.
 In 1942 he had a hit with "Black Rat Swing", billed as “Mr. Memphis Minnie”.

 Return to Memphis

 Lawlars mostly retired from music from around 1957 because of ill-health, although after moving to Memphis in 1958 he and Minnie had a regular Saturday night gig at the Red Light in Millington, Tennessee, and he played drums on Minnie's final recording session in 1959.

 Death

 Lawlars died in John Gaston Hospital, Memphis, Tennessee, in November 1961 from heart disease, and was buried in the New Hope Cemetery in Walls, Mississippi.
+In 2016 the Killer Blues Headstone Project placed a headstone for him there.